rh-aiservices-bu/rhai-agentic-demo/README.md

 Review the current opportunities for ACME
 Get a list of support cases for the account
-Determine the status of the account, e.g. unhappy, happy etc. based on the cases Send a slack message to agentic-ai-slack with the status of the account Generate a PDF document with a summary of the support cases and the account status Upload the pdf
+Determine the status of the account, e.g. unhappy, happy etc. based on the cases Generate a PDF document with a summary of the support cases and the account status.
-Send the link to the agentic-ai-slack channel with the pdf url
+Send a summary of the account plus a link to download the pdf via slack to the crtical-accounts channel
 ```